spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/marketplace/merchants/managing-merchants.md

 **What's next?**

-Once you have the merchant record available in the system, you can proceed with creating a merchant user to be able to log in to the Merchant Portal.
+Once you have the merchant record available in the system, you can proceed with creating a merchant user to log in to the Merchant Portal.

-See the [Managing merchant users](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/merchants/managing-merchant-users.html) article to know how you create those.
+To know how to create those, see the [Managing merchant users](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/merchants/managing-merchant-users.html).